 Epicureanism and Pleasure

-Jack, an English professor from a large and prestigious university, thinks he has cracked the code to happiness.
+Jack, an English professor from a prestigious university, thinks he has cracked the code to happiness.
 Divorced and in his mid 40’s, he makes a good income at a job that does not require much work.
 He published a lot earlier in his career, but now he rides on his reputation and gets by doing minimal preparation for the few classes that he is required to teach.
-In his spare time he indulges his many cravings.
+In his spare time, he indulges his many cravings.
 An enthusiast of specialty foods, he is intimately familiar with the menus of every fine restaurant in his area and he regularly attends wine and cheese tasting events.
 During the day he reads novels, plays tennis, visits art museums, and takes sculpting classes.
-In the evening he watches foreign films at art houses, after which he frequents local jazz clubs.
+In the evening he watches foreign films, after which he goes to local jazz clubs.
 On school breaks he flies to Europe, sampling the cultural offerings there.
 His passions, though, are not limited to food, art and travel.
-Jack possesses an animal magnetism that makes him successful in the romance department.
+Jack possesses an animal magnetism that makes him romantically successful.
 Each semester he invites a new female graduate assistant to be his lover for the duration of the term.
 While the women know that the affair is only temporary, they happily agree, and even recommend possible partners for his next semester.
 On his birthday, his former lovers who are still in the area throw him a party.
-In a word, Jack is an Epicurean.
+In a word, Jack is what we would call an Epicurean.

 The Greek philosopher Epicurus (341-271 BCE) believed that the job of philosophy is to help people attain happiness; a philosophy that does not heal the soul, he argues, is no better than medicine that cannot cure the body.
 His formula for attaining human happiness is simple: increase pleasure and decrease pain.
 Personal pleasure is the only thing that we should pursue, and the value of everything we do in life is judged by that standard.
 The pleasures that Epicurus recommends are precisely the ones that Jack enjoys, but he warns that we should not pursue all pleasures with equal zeal.
 First, some are physical such as Jack’s romances, and others are mental such as Jack’s love of art; according to Epicurus, the mental ones are more important than the physical ones.
 Second, some desires are not entirely necessary, such as the desire for luxury food, and we should pursue these with moderation.
 Third, Epicurus warns us to avoid placing short term desires above long-term ones.
 For example, if Jack skipped teaching his classes for the short term goal of visiting a museum, then he would likely lose his job and his happy lifestyle would come crashing down.